-The global automotive front-end module market is poised to grow at a CAGR of 5.79% and is expected to touch USD XX billion by 2021.
+The automotive front-end module market is poised to grow at a CAGR of 5.79% and is expected to touch USD XX billion by 2022.
 The increasing demand for vehicles and growing concerns regarding passenger and driver safety are driving the front-end module market.
 Earlier, the front-end modules were designed with heavy steel materials.
 However, in the recent years, lightweight composite materials like polypropylene, glass mat thermoplastic, long fiber thermoplastic (LFT) and direct LFT are used in manufacturing front-end modules.

 Skyworks Solutions of Woburn, USA have designed front-end modules that provide wireless technology for Internet of Things (IoT) applications and GPS-enabled tracking products.
 Tracking is becoming an increasingly important opportunity as the Internet of Things explosion proliferates and encompasses a wide range of new and previously unimagined applications ranging from smart meters and connected vehicles to security systems.
 The combination of IoT with front-end module products is expected to propel the market for the latter at a significant pace over the forecast period.